 Traditional coil springs also tend to break and bend easily, causing lumps and indentations to form.
 If you frequently travel to humid environments, these coils may quickly become rusted and brittle.
 Innerspring beds are also heavy and bulky, and difficult to move when used in an RV.

-Although inflatable air mattresses are often the go-to for camping, they are not recommended for use in an RV.
+Although inflatable air mattresses are often the go-to for sleeping well while camping in a tent, they are not recommended for use in an RV.
 These mattresses are not comfortable for long-term use and can become damaged when placed on top of a standard RV bed frame.

 Frequently Asked Questions